almendar/akka-game-of-life/README.md

 1. Start at least two console windows with sbt.
 2. Enter `re-start 2551` command in one window.
 3. Enter `re-start` in every other windows.
-3. Start `RunFrontend` where 2551 argument.
+3. Start `RunFrontend` where 2551 argument was passed.
 4. Everywhere else start `RunBackend`
 4. Watch the simulation with the log file `tail -f info.log`